-- Outsourcing contract management to specialists allows you to leverage their operational efficiency.
-You’ll end up paying a fraction of the cost of an internal legal team.
+- Outsourcing contract management to specialists allows you to leverage their operational cost efficiency.
+You’ll end up paying a fraction of the cost that you’d typically pay an internal legal team.

-- The outsourced team can adjust to your varying workloads, allowing you to scale as necessary.
+- An outsourced team can adjust to your varying workloads, allowing you to scale as necessary.

 - Outsourced specialists have the experience and expertise to ensure data accuracy.

-- You’ll have to put up with a lack of visibility.
+- You have to put up with a lack of visibility.

-- Scheduling and deadline management can be a problem if you’re dealing with an outsourced team handling other clients, too.
+- Scheduling and deadline management can pose a problem if you’re dealing with an outsourced team that’s handling other clients at the same time.

 - Sharing confidential data with a third party poses security risks.

-- With greater visibility of the CLM processes, your internal team will be in a position to spot potential profits and savings opportunities.
-They are loyal to your company, hence more likely to pore over details and find mistakes and weaknesses in agreements.
+- With greater visibility into the CLM process, your internal team will be in a good position to spot potential profits and savings opportunities.
+They are loyal to your company, and thus more likely to pore over details, find mistakes, and identify weaknesses in agreements.

-- Confidential data won’t be shared with a third party, so the risk of a data breach is lower.
+- Confidential data won’t be shared with a third party, so the risk of a data breach is lessened.

-- You can better control the schedule of your own team.
-You’ll be working with people focused only on your business.
+- You have greater control over your own team’s schedule as you’ll be working with people focused solely on your business.